White wine glass on windowsill overlooking nature; laptop on cream textured sofa below

 Faya

-– decisions made from clarity instead of urgency
+• Decisions made from clarity rather than urgency

 SHOP WITH BRAND